RenatoLPSjr/RenatoLPSjr/README.md

-My name is Renato Lopes, I'm a systems analysis student, I'm currently learning javascript for Back End.
+My name is Renato Lopes, I'm a Systems Analysis student, I'm currently learning javascript for Back End.

 <!---
 RenatoLPSjr/RenatoLPSjr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.